AdobeDocs/experience-manager-65.de-DE/help/forms/using/embedding-link-component-page.md

 ---
-title: Einbetten einer Komponente „Link“ in eine Seite
+title: Einbetten einer Link-Komponente in eine Seite
 seo-title: Embedding link component in a page
 description: Mithilfe der Komponente „Link“ können Sie Links zu adaptiven Dokumenten oder Formularen von beliebigen Seiten aus erstellen.
 seo-description: You can use the link component to link an adaptive document or an adaptive form from any page.